 Bamberg New Residence

-Across from the Alte Hofhaltung (former bishops' administrative building) lies the New Residence, which escaped damage during the war.
-This is where the prince-bishops of Bamberg lived and resided until the dissolution of their Hochstift (land and holdings) in 1802.
+In the New Residence, the prince-bishops of Bamberg lived and resided until the dissolution of their Hochstift (land and holdings) in 1802.
 The exterior appearance of the two-winged building itself is imposing.
 The interior splendor reveals itself in over 40 magnificent rooms.
+Today, the State Library, a gallery and a museum are located there.
+Behind the Residence is the Rose Garden which is laid out according to the designs of Balthasar Neumann and which offers a splendid view over Bamberg.
+A café is located in the garden pavilion of the mid-18th century.

 Neue Residenz Bamberg